-Auer Dult is not only Europe’s largest dish market with ~300 vendors, it’s also a folk fest, so while you’re looking at porcelain or ceramics, the kiddies can hop on the carousel or Ferris wheel.
-If it sounds a bit random it is.
+Auer Dult is not only Europe’s largest dish market with ~300 vendors, it’s also a folk fest.
+So while you’re looking at porcelain or ceramics, the kiddies can hop on the carousel or Ferris wheel.
+If it sounds a bit random it’s because it is.

 Making it even more random is that in addition to dishes, antiques, handy-crafts and other household goods can also be found at Auer Dult.
 The strangest thing we saw was somebody’s old photo album – bizarre!
-I managed to not buy any dishes, but ended up going home with 5 baskets, almost as if I had just come from one of those Jamaica holidays.
+I managed to not buy any dishes, but ended up going home with 5 baskets.

-Random it may be, but it’s got something going on as Auer Dult has been running for over 700 years in Munich (since 1310) only stopping for 3 years during WWII.
+Random it may be, but it’s got something going on!
+Auer Dult has been running for over 700 years in Munich (since 1310).
+It only stopped for 3 years during WWII.
 It’s held three times a year, once in the Spring, Summer and Fall and attracts a total of 300,000 people.
 In comparison to Oktoberfest, Auer Dult feels rather cozy.
-Also similar to Oktoberfest is that beer is served, although I opted for a cappuccino while pondering just how much Auer Dult has changed over the last 700 years, well for a few minutes anyway – I still had to figure out how the heck I was going to take 5 baskets home on the train!
+Also similar to Oktoberfest is that beer is served, although I opted for a cappuccino while pondering just how much it has changed over the last 700 years, well for a few minutes anyway – I still had to figure out how the heck I was going to take 5 baskets home on the train!